-In the wake of the 2004 tsunami, HI set up rehabilitation centres on the island to treat the survivors.
-These centres also benefited victims of the civil war that ravaged the country from 1983 to 2009.
+In the wake of the 2004 tsunami, Humanity & Inclusion set up rehabilitation centres to treat survivors.
+These centres also benefit victims of the civil war that ravaged the country from 1983 to 2009.

 Actions in process

-HI's teams took rapid and effective action immediately after the 2004 tsunami hit Sri Lanka.
-The organisation, which has been working in the country since 1992, provides support to vulnerable people (people with disabilities, older people, and so on) through inclusive employment and community involvement projects.
+Humanity & Inclusion's teams took rapid and effective action immediately after the 2004 tsunami hit Sri Lanka.
+The organisation, which has been working in the country since 1992, provides support to vulnerable people (people with disabilities, older people, and so on) who are disadvantaged and particularly exposed to the risk of natural disasters, through inclusive employment and community social inclusion projects.

-Furthermore, the organisation promotes the participation in society of women with and without disabilities, including by organising training on women’s rights, equality and reconciliation, to help them build peace in their communities and feel more integrated.
+Furthermore, as part of the reconciliation process in Sri Lanka, the organisation promotes the participation in society of women, particularly women with disabilities, including by organising training on women’s rights, equality and reconciliation, to help them build peace in their communities and feel more integrated.

-HI also treats disabled children with clubfoot using the Ponseti method.
-HI raises community awareness of this issue and strengthens the early detection of disability.
+Humanity & Inclusion also provides rehabilitation care to children born with clubfoot using the Ponseti method.
+In addition, the organisation raises community awareness of this issue and enhances the early detection of disability.

 Situation of the country

 Sri Lanka was already ravaged by armed conflict when the tsunami hit its coast in 2004.
 The disaster caused the loss of more than 40,000 lives and led to the displacement of over 500,000 people, in addition to the 390,000 persons already displaced by the conflict.
-The combination of the tsunami and the armed conflict increased the vulnerability of people with disabilities in the country.
+The combination of these two crises increased the vulnerability of people with disabilities in the country.

 The war which consumed the north of the country lasted for nearly 30 years (1983 - 2009) and caused more than 60,000 deaths.
 Thousands of people were injured, of whom many were left with disabilities and many sustained their injuries from shells or anti-personnel landmines.
 Some 390,000 people were displaced by the conflict during the civil war.